 You'll need to remove any clothing, jewelry, or other objects that might interfere

 with the procedure.

-- A kidney, ureters, and bladder (KUB) X-ray will be taken to verify that the urinary
+A kidney, ureters, and bladder (KUB) X-ray will be taken to check that the urinary

 system is visible.
-With male patients, a lead shield may be placed over the testes
+With males, a lead shield may be placed over the testes to protect

-- The dye will be injected into the bladder through the catheter.
-After the dye has
+The healthcare provider will inject dye into the bladder through the catheter.
+After

 change position for other X-ray views of the urinary system.

 The dye will be drained from the bladder, and then one or more X-rays will be made.